by Jessica Matthews (RDM Co-founder and Publisher)

 Who are WiSE Emergency Clinic and what do they offer?

 In NSW, 70% of hospital emergency department presentations are not admitted.
-Like me, the reason some might go to emergency is because we feel that is the only option.
+Like me, the reason we would go to ED is that we believe it’s the only option.
 Now that WiSE has opened, patients with acute illnesses who require urgent care or specialist consultation have a new option outside general practitioners and hospital-based emergency departments.

 WiSE Emergency Clinic provides immediate specialist care for but not limited to: